-Students and laboratory workers shall comply with the following minimum guidelines:
+All individuals shall comply with the following minimum guidelines:

 - Knowing and complying with the safety guidelines, regulations and procedures required for tasks assigned. - Reporting unsafe conditions to the principal investigator, immediate supervisor, or EH&S. - Reporting to the principal investigator or immediate supervisor facts pertaining to any accident resulting in hazardous exposures, injury and/or property damage. - Following instructions given.